nayana487/intro-html-css/README.md

 Now when we refresh, all of our 20% widths are the same regardless of padding.
 It also includes border!
 However, it does not include the margin.

-## CSS Properties and Values (5 min / 11:05)
+## CSS Properties and Values
-Man, there's alot of them.
+Man, there's a lot of them.
 We've seen many just in this lesson thus far.
 There are far more than I can cover.
 Additionally, there's just no way to know them all.
 Unless you're a CSS savant.
 Fortunately, there are some great references.
 Here's just a few!

 - [CSS Documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference)
 - [CSS Tricks - SO GOOD](https://css-tricks.com)